WiseLibs/wise-river/README.md

 If the `callback` throws an exception or returns a rejected promise, the stream will stop and will be rejected with the same error.

 Each stream can only have a single `callback`.
 If you try to `observe()` the same stream twice, it will be a no-op and a warning will be emitted.
+In other words, observers beyond the first will always see the stream as an empty stream.

 ### .fork(*count = 2*) -> *array of streams*